fluffle/goirc/README.md

 - `add raylu t`: gives raylu the t flag
 - `remove raylu t`: removes the t flag from raylu
 - `remove raylu`: removes all of raylu's flags
-- `say text`: says text to the channel
 - `list`: lists all users and their access
 - `list raylu`: searches the access list for raylu

+Admin commands:
+- `nick john`: changes the bot's nick to john
+- `say text`: says text to the channel

 Op commands: